azureprizm/TV_Renamer/README.md

 TV Renamer is intentionally designed for physical media workflows.

-Unlike Sonarr/FileBot workflows, TV Renamer:
+Unlike Sonarr/FileBot-style workflows, TV Renamer:

 - does not require metadata scraping
 - does not require internet lookups
 - does not require drag/drop importing
-- does not require manual renaming passes
+- does not require a manual renaming pass
-- does not require episode matching heuristics
+- does not try to identify episodes by title or fingerprint

-If your workflow already preserves episode order, then deterministic sequential numbering is simpler and more reliable.
+If your workflow already preserves episode order, deterministic sequential numbering is simpler and more predictable.

 ---